Asking questions is essential for growth…

 Regardless of what business you’re in – make sure you are clear on what is happening and why it is happening.

-If you’re not sure or uncomfortable – ask questions to help you feel comfortable and secure in the knowledge that you are making the right decision based on the information available.
+If you’re not sure or uncomfortable – ask questions to help you feel comfortable.
+You need to be secure in the knowledge that you are making the right decision based on the information available.

 There’s no such thing as a stupid question.